AlexBiobelemo/Project-Opulus/README.md

 - **User interface**: Intuitive UI components allow easy control over simulation settings and parameter adjustments.
 - **Data logging**: Simulation runs are logged for further analysis and performance review.
 - **Built with TypeScript and CSS**: Modern web technologies power the frontend and backend logic for real-time responsiveness and style.

+## Known Limitations
+- Some features, such as **content details viewing** and **bot editing**, are currently **not working** and remain under development.
+- As a rapid prototype, the system prioritizes core simulation functionality over completeness and stability.

 ## Use Cases
 - **Social media platform research**: Helps researchers and developers understand the impact of different algorithmic rules on content visibility and user engagement.